j2store/userguide/troubleshooting_issues.md

   Still have issues ?
 Post your issues in the community forums if you are a free version user.
 Subscribers, create a private ticket providing super user logins to your site.

+<a name="product_disable_error"></a>
+##[HOW TO]Fix product you are trying to access is disabled

+There 3 reasons behind this warning message.

+1. If the product you are trying to access is the variable product and you have not yet generated the variants for that product, this kind of warning message will be shown.
+2. You might be having same alias name for the two products.
+3. Alias name of the product might be in number.